reganbaucke/JuDGE.jl/docs/src/tutorials.md

 ```
 We see that although this solution has ostensibly converged, the best integer is greater than the lower bound.
 The * in the final line of the output means that the integer solution has been found using a MIP solve for the
 generated columns.
-In order to find a provably optimal solution we must use branch and price.
+In order to find a provably optimal solution we must use branch-and-price.

 ## Tutorial 6: Branch and Price
-JuDGE implements a branch and price algorithm for problems which are not naturally integer.
+JuDGE implements a branch-and-price algorithm for problems which are not naturally integer.
 It can be run with default settings
 as follows:
 ```@example tutorial
 judy = JuDGEModel(mytree, ConditionallyUniformProbabilities, sub_problems_lag, JuDGE_MP_Solver)
-best = JuDGE.branch_and_price(judy,search=:lowestLB,branch_method=JuDGE.constraint_branch,verbose=1)
+best = JuDGE.branch_and_price(judy,search=:lowestLB,branch_method=JuDGE.variable_branch,verbose=1)

 println("Objective: "*string(best.bounds.UB))
 println("Lower Bound: "*string(best.bounds.LB))